-Spring is the traditional time for sprucing up landscaping around our buildings and this spring will be the first one with a new mulch fire safety regulation in effect.
-The regulation was developed in response to several significant fires in the Commonwealth involving mulch-wood products.
-State Fire Marshal Stephen D. Coan and fire chiefs across the state want to alert landscaping companies, nurseries, building owners and managers about the proper placement and storage of mulch in order to prevent fires.
+The Board of Fire Prevention Regulations (BFPR) has regulations on mulch wood projects developed in response to significant fires in the Commonwealth.
+Fire officials across the state want to alert landscaping companies, nurseries, building owners and managers about the proper placement and storage of mulch in order to prevent fires

-The revised regulation, 527 CMR 17 , took effect last September and prohibits the new application of mulch within 18” around combustible exteriors of buildings, such as wood or vinyl but not brick or concrete.
+527 CMR 1, section 10.14.10.4 prohibits the new application of mulch within 18” around combustible exteriors of buildings, such as wood or vinyl but not brick or concrete.

 Residential buildings with six units or less are exempted from this regulation, but all homeowners may also wish to adopt these safety practices.
 The regulation applies to all other buildings including commercial properties.